-Inherited Traits: Passing of Traits From Parents to Offspring
+Inherited Traits – Passing Traits From Parents to Children

-When you see a trait that your child exhibits which are similar to something you possess, know that this isn’t just some random coincidence.
+When you see a trait that your child exhibits that is similar to something you possess, know that this isn’t just some random coincidence.
 Traits are inherited and passed from parent to child through their genes.
 Some are passed from the mother and some from the father.
-Others depend on what traits are most prominent in both the parents, if they are dominant traits and if they run in the family.
-In this article, we will cover everything you need to know about passing of traits from parents to offspring, what are inherited traits and more!
+Others depend on what traits are most prominent in both parents, if they are dominant traits and if they run in the family.
+In this article, we will cover everything you need to know about the passing of traits from parents to offspring, what are inherited traits and more!

-In a baby, there are certain traits belonging to both the parents that he will adopt.
+Let’s understand inherited traitis meaning in an easy way.
+In a baby, there are certain traits belonging to both parents that the baby will adopt.
 The baby might have the father’s nose or the mother’s mouth.
-The genes of both parent’s influence what traits and characteristics the baby will have and these are called inherited traits.
+The genes of both parents influence what traits and characteristics the baby will have, and these are called inherited traits.

 Role of Genes in Inherited Traits

 Children inherit genes from both their mother and father.
-What we see in the end are the dominant set of genes or dominant genes.
-Boys have one X and one Y chromosome while girls have two X chromosomes.
-The X chromosome contains more genes than the Y chromosome, and hence girls will have double the opportunity to exhibit dominant genetic traits inherited from parents than boys.
-For example, a boy may inherit a blood disorder called haemophilia while his sister will still carry the gene even if she does not have the disorder herself.
+What we see in the end is the dominant set of genes or dominant genes.
+Boys have one X and one Y chromosome, while girls have two X chromosomes.
+The X chromosome contains more genes than the Y chromosome, and hence girls will have double the opportunity to exhibit dominant genetic traits inherited from their parents than boys.
+For example, a boy may inherit a blood disorder called haemophilia, while his sister will still carry the gene even if she does not have the disorder herself.

-Let’s see the difference between inherited traits vs acquired traits to understand them both better.
+Let’s see the difference between inherited traits vs acquired traits with examples of inherited traits and the other one to understand them both better (1).

 Inherited Traits Acquired Traits